mt1107/paper/So-lieu-SCOPUS-17.4.18-2.md

 3.  **Result and Discussion**

-    5.  ***The reason to choose teaching as career***
+    7.  *The reason to choose teaching as career*

-The result showed that majority of teachers think the reason to choose teaching as career, (1) *"Teaching provides a good opportunity to further my studies"* (Mean \~ 3.45), (2) *"I have always enjoyed working with children"* (Mean = 3.42), (3) *"People (relatives/friends) recommended teaching as a field of study"* (Mean = 3.03).
-Indeed, teacher candidates report that a desire to work with children and adolescents is highly influential in attracting people into a teaching career (Alexander, Chant, & Cox, 1994; Joseph & Green, 1986; Kyriacou & Coulthard, 2000; Moran, Kilpatrick, Abbott, Dallatt, & McClune, 2001;
+Reason to choose teaching as career, majority of teachers think that (1) *"teaching provides a good opportunity to further my studies"* (Mean \~ 3.45), (2) *"enjoying working with children"* (Mean = 3.42), (3) *"People (relatives/friends) recommended teaching as a field of study"* (Mean = 3.03) **(Figure 3)**.
+On other hand, reasons that least selected by our samples were *"As a teacher I only work half-day, with three/four holidays a year" "Teaching provides a good salary"*, with mean of 1.92 and 2.07 respectively **(Table 2)**.
+It is suggested that the reason that a large number of teachers decide to enter into teaching profession, mainly because of passion and mission.
+Other factors, such as salary and payroll are not considered significant.
-Richardson & Watt, 2006; Tudhope, 1944; Valentine, 1934).
-Equally,
-according to an OECD report (OECD, 2005), studies in France, Australia, Belgium (French Community), Canada (Québec), the Netherlands, the Slovak Republic, and the U.K. suggest that a desire to work with children and adolescents, the potential for intellectual fulfilment, and a means by which to make a social contribution, are the most frequently nominated reasons for choosing teaching as a career.

 **Table 2: Data collected on novice teachers' reason for choosing teaching**